helsbels-del/Boss-Brain/README.md

 When testing the bonus challenge, after running out of attempts, the message came up but kept scrolling and got stuck in a loop.
 I corrected the indentation in the code for this loop and this is now working.

+I am unaware of any unfixed bugs in this program now that I am ready to submit it.

 ### **Improvements as going along**